SFULibrary/islandora_doi_framework/README.md

 ## Configuration

 This module does not have any configuration settings of its own.
 All settings are managed by submodules.
-It does provide a single permission, "Assign DOIs to Islandora objects", which enables users to access the "DOI" subtab under each object's "Manage" tab.
+It does provide a single permission, "Manage DOIs for Islandora objects", which enables users to access the "DOI" subtab under each object's "Manage" tab.

 ## Submodules